LaurierCS/ScheduleApp/.github/ISSUE_TEMPLATE/backend_task.md

 ---
-name: "🔧 Backend API Task"
+name: "\U0001F527 Backend API Task"
-about: "Use this template to define a backend API endpoint task."
+about: Use this template to define a backend API endpoint task.
 title: "[BE Task] "
-labels: ["backend", "api"]
+labels: ''
 assignees: ''

 ---